 MDRD Equation

-An older method still used in some laboratories.
-It may underestimate kidney function in people with normal or near-normal creatinine levels.
+An older formula that is still used in some settings but may underestimate kidney function in people with near-normal results.

 Main Functions and Importance of eGFR